Nate Dailey

 Triumvirate Arena

 Triumvirate Arena is a battle card game featuring three players: Nate, Chloe, and Grace.
 Each player type has three signature moves which might increase or decrease your health/mana, and/or do damage to the other player.
-The goal of this two player game is to reduce the opponent to zero health.
-This project was part of the spring 2022 Game Engine Programming class at Pomona College.
+The goal of this two player game is to reduce the opponent's health to zero.
+This project was part of the Spring 2022 Game Engine Programming class at Pomona College.

 We wrote Triumvirate Arena in Rust, completely from scratch, without a pre-made game engine (using Bitblt and Vulkan shaders).
 In our team of 3 (myself, Chloe, and Grace), I worked on gameflow mechanics (health/mana interactions, turn taking); player moves; and creating original music, while my partners worked on other mechanics.